5ide6urnslab/OpenBCI/README.md

 # OpenBCI
-This repository is the Debugging for the OpenBCI that runs on Openframeworks.
+This repository is the Debugging for the OpenBCI that runs on Openframeworks v0.80.

 ## Description
 ##### ReceiveOpenBCI